What Are The Health Problems With Smart Homes?

 As smart homes collect vast amounts of data about our daily lives and behaviors, there is an inherent risk of data security breaches and privacy invasion.
 Two significant concerns in this domain are unauthorized access and hacking, as well as data breaches and identity theft.

-See also What Counts As Smart Technology?
+See also What Do You Mean By Smart Technology?

 8.1 Unauthorized Access and Hacking